 Posted on October 20th, 2017

-Chemical plants relied on asbestos for their equipment and processes, putting workers at risk of dangerous exposure.
-Workers who were most likely to be exposed to airborne asbestos fibers were those in charge of maintaining and repairing equipment with asbestos insulation, as these operations would require cutting through thick layers of asbestos.
+Chemical plants relied on asbestos for their equipment and processes, putting workers at risk of exposure.
+Workers who were most likely to be exposed to airborne asbestos were those in charge of maintaining and repairing equipment with asbestos insulation, as these operations would require cutting through thick layers of asbestos.

 The risk of asbestos exposure in chemical plants was highest between the 1930s and the 1970s.
 Before the dangers of asbestos exposure were made public, equipment such as boilers, furnaces, extruders, pipes, ovens, driers, and pumps were often manufactured with asbestos.
 Asbestos was also used in the insulation which protected the walls and ceilings of factories against fire.
 Numerous people still work in old chemical plants which may contain asbestos and in many cases, they put their lives at risk every day.